-&lt;sup>12 See BCBS (2010c), par.
+See BCBS (2010c), par.
 20-22.

-&lt;sup>13 Also, forcing banks to use unconditional assessments of risk for regulatory purposes would contradict another requirement of the Basel II (BCBS, 2006, par.
-444): "Internal ratings and default and loss where $g_t$ is the rate of growth of the GDP, $\overline{g}$ its long-run average, $\sigma_g$ its long-run standard deviation, N(.) is the standard normal cumulative distribution function, and $\alpha$ is a positive parameter to be estimated.
-The multiplier $\mu_t$ is continuous and increasing in $g_t$ , so capital requirements would be increased in good times and reduced in bad times, it is equal to 1 when $g_t = \overline{g}$ , so there would be no adjustment at the mid point of the business cycle, and it is bounded between 0 and 2, so capital requirements would not increase without bound or become negative.
-The normalization by $\sigma_g$ allows to express capital surcharges or reductions per standard deviation of GDP growth.
+Also, forcing banks to use unconditional assessments of risk for regulatory purposes would contradict another requirement of the Basel II (BCBS, 2006, para 444): 'Internal ratings and default and loss estimates must play an essential role in the credit approval, risk management, internal capital allocations, and corporate governance functions of banks using the IRB approach.'

+The preceding arguments suggest that 'smoothing the input' of the Basel III formulas has many shortcomings.
+Repullo et al (2010) analyse in detail the alternative of 'smoothing the output'.
+Their proposal is to adjust the point-intime capital requirements with a multiplier $\mu_t$ defined by where $g_t$ is the rate of growth of the GDP, $\overline{g}$ its long-run average, $\overline{\sigma}$ its long-run standard deviation, N(.) is the standard normal cumulative distribution function, and $\alpha$ is a positive parameter to be estimated.
+The multiplier $\mu_t$ is continuous and increasing in $g_t$ , so capital requirements would be increased in good times and reduced in bad times, it is equal to 1 when $g_t = \overline{g}$ , so there would be no adjustment at the mid-point of the business cycle, and it is bounded between 0 and 2, so capital requirements would not increase without bound or become negative.
+The normalisation by $\sigma_g$ allows the expression of capital surcharges or reductions per standard deviation of GDP growth.